 - Sugar and salt

-All you need is a large mixing bowl to prepare this mouthwatering salad.
+All you need is a large mixing bowl to prepare this mouthwatering cowboy salad recipe.

 Texas Caviar Preparation Tip: